The Dream Bean- Mystical Lucid Dreaming Aid and Good Luck Charm!

 In some areas of both India and South Africa the bean is used as a coffee substitute due to its nutty flavor and aroma.
 The bean is also said to bring great luck to whoever possesses them.
 It's one of the reasons they are used in art and jewelry to this day.
 (Get your own beans HERE.)
+Due to the rareness here in the West, most people keep them as good luck charms.
 If you're looking to use the bean yourself.
 Easier said than done.
-There's a specific way to prepare it and I think that's why some people try it once, don't get anything from it and then never use it again.
+There's a specific way that its traditionally prepared.

 NOTE: DO NOT EAT RAW!
-The seed meat must be roasted in order to make the herb usable.
+Much like the process of roasting raw cashews or cooking spinach, rhubarb or certain types of legumes, the dream bean also needs to be processed.
+The seed meat must be roasted in order to make it usable.
 Allergic reactions may occur if the herb isn't properly prepared.
-The roasting also activates the bean phytochemicals that may be responsible for increased dream activity.
+The roasting also activates the beans flavor profile and makes it suitable for tea.

 Step 1: Crack open the outer shell (You can put the seed in a small piece of cloth and use a hammer until it cracks open, or alternatively you can use a vice grip or nutcracker)

 Step 2: Remove the inner meat (Scrape out and collect the inner white-colored meat from the outer shell, discard the outer shell remnants) Break up the meat if you need to (Break the inner meat into pea-sized chunks)